replete/biscuitman/README.md

 ## Experimental ESM version

-I've included an ESM version as an alternative packaging format.
-Longterm it's better to not have two versions, so this may or not become the main version.
-Consider it an alternate packaging format at this point.
+ESM version supplied as an alternative packaging format.
+Long-term it's better to not have two versions, so this may or not become the main version.
+Consider it an alternate packaging format at this point. [see ESM demo](https://replete.github.io/biscuitman/index-esm.html)

 ```html
 <!-- Experimental ESM version: -->